claxondesignco/claxondesignco.github.io/_portfolio/savethedate.md

 homepage: true
 ---

-For our upcoming wedding, I created a collage of illstrations, organized to represent the locations of importance (Indianapolis&mdash;top left, and Fort Myers&mdash;bottom right), the season (fall, top right), and the purpose (a wedding, bottom left).
+For our upcoming wedding, I created a collage of illustrations, organized to represent the locations of importance (Indianapolis&mdash;top left, and Fort Myers&mdash;bottom right), the season (fall, top right), and the purpose (a wedding, bottom left).